On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: Introduction

-Indeed, we use our definitions to put forward a more comprehensive formulation of the Weak Cosmic Censorship Conjecture in Section \ref{section:weakcosmiccensorship}.
+Indeed, we use our definitions to put forward a more comprehensive formulation of the Weak Cosmic Censorship Conjecture in Section \ref{section:weakcosmiccensorship}, a problem to which our perspective on black holes is uniquely suited due to its intimate ties to singularities.
 We argue there that such a reformulation is needed to handle naked singularities that cannot be described via the standard IVP formulation.
-Such naked singularities include those present in the Vaidya spacetimes, which we demonstrate may be significantly more generic than previously realized in Proposition \ref{proposition:nakedvaidya}.
+Such naked singularities include those present in the Vaidya spacetimes, which we have recently demonstrated \cite{wheelervaidya} to be significantly more generic than previously discussed in the literature.

 The problem of defining black holes is one of many facets, of course: many different formal characterizations have been put forward in different subfields of physics, and even more numerous heuristic characterizations are used in practice.
-For a discussion of the history of this topic in the various fields of physics, from quantum gravity and string theory to classical general relativity and astrophysics to analogue gravity, see the essay \cite{curiel}.
-This paper works strictly within the domain of classical general relativity, wherein alternatives to the standard paradigm are generally based upon local convergence properties of geodesics and suggesting one identify black holes by a new type of ``horizon" loosely modeled after apparent horizons (prototypes were provided by Krolak \cite{krolak1982definitions}, Hayward \cite{hayward1994general} \cite{hayward2000black}, and Ashtekar et al.\@ \cite{ashtekar2000generic}).
+For a discussion of the history of this topic in the various subfields of physics, see Curiel's essay \cite{curiel}.
+This paper works strictly within the domain of classical general relativity, wherein alternatives to the standard paradigm are generally based upon local convergence properties of geodesics and suggesting one identify black holes by a new type of horizon loosely modeled after apparent horizons (prototypes were provided by Krolak \cite{krolak1982definitions}, Hayward \cite{hayward1994general, hayward2000black}, and Ashtekar et al.\@ \cite{ashtekar2000generic}).
 These are generally conceived with practical numerical and semi-classical thermodynamic concerns in mind.
-While we comment on these very briefly in Section \ref{section:standard}, see \cite{ashtekar2004isolated} and \cite{nielsen2009black} for reviews of the status of such horizon-based approaches.
+While we comment on these very briefly in Section \ref{section:standard}, see \cite{ashtekar2004isolated, nielsen2009black} for reviews of the status of such horizon-based approaches.